WokLibCodeClub/Rock-Paper-Scissors-with-Turtles/Step1-Make-Turtles/README.md

-# Step 1 - Make the Turtles
+# Step 1 - Make some Turtles

 Actually, the first step is to make a new folder for your code.
 You could call it *animated-rps*.
 Then, inside your new folder, make a new Python file.
 You can call it what you like, but *animated-rps.py* is one suggestion.